darth-hp/he853-cli/README.md

 USB stick VID:PID identity and name: 04d9:1357 Holtek Semiconductor, Inc.

 The library was extracted in 2012 from [roseasy](http://ros.org/wiki/roseasy) which is a part of the [ROS (Robot Operating System)](http://www.ros.org/wiki/) project.
-The code is longer available.
+The code is no longer available.

 Another project that provides a C# Windows SDK for the dongle is the [HE853 Control Project](http://he853control.sourceforge.net/).